-Welcome to my voice on the Internet.
-Here you will find information about my books and the writing courses and workshops that I facilitate around the country of Ireland.
+Welcome to my web site.
+Here you will find information about my books and the writing courses and workshops I facilitate around the country of Ireland.
 I have a life long love of writing and drama and I have worked with directors, theatre companies, actors and writers.
 I also read scripts, and offer editing and beta reading services.
 Strange to some but I love editing, and making a piece of writing the best it can be.

 Workshops & Writing Courses

-I teach a number of courses and workshop including a very popular memoir writing course that has yielded some great results.
-A collection of short memoirs called Down Memory Lane was produced.
-We are currently preparing an anthology of memoirs for publication from course stories.
+I teach a number of courses and workshops including a very popular memoir writing course that has yielded some great results.
+A collection of short memoirs called Down Memory Lane was produced and published last year with all proceeds going to the local Alzheimer Societies patient comfort care fund.
 I also teach short story workshops, novel writing classes, and do private one to one tuition.
 More information can be found on the Workshops & Writing Courses page.

 My blog is where I share my love of all things creative.
 You will find book reviews, my view on theatre performances, radio, sculptures, workshops, meetings etc. I try to keep my blog updated as often as possible detailing events that I attend, books I’m working on, life as a writer, publishing details, and whatever rocks my boat.
 My latest blog posts are listed below so be sure to check them out and subscribe so you don’t miss out on what is going on.